 Lemons are used in hundreds of savory and sweet dishes.
-They can add subtle or powerful flavoring in beverages, vinaigrettes, dips, marinades, sauces, meats and seafood, pastas, and desserts and baked goods of all kinds.
+They can add subtle or powerful flavoring in beverages (try this Lemongrass Cocktail!
+And of course summer means Lemonade…), vinaigrettes, dips, marinades, sauces, meats and seafood, pastas, and desserts and baked goods of all kinds.
 Preserved lemons are a staple in Moroccan dishes but good in so much more – add bits of the peel to salads for a pop of salty citrus.

 Thinly sliced lemons are wonderful fanned over pork or seafood or chicken before cooking, which then caramelize as they cook and infuses the dish with a sweet-sour flavor.
 Wedges of uncooked lemons are also often served with seafood or other savory dishes to squeeze over before eating.

 Lemons are available easily year-round at supermarkets Meyer lemons are more seasonal and are most easily found between December and May.

 The best way to get the longest life out of your lemons is to store them in the crisper or vegetable drawer of your refrigerator.
 They can last approximately 3 weeks.
 Left on your countertop, they will likely last a week before getting soft or maybe moldy.
 If you have some leftover lemon, wrap it tightly in plastic wrap and store in the fridge.
 Even if it hardens and shrivels a bit, you can still extract good juice out of it.